 The Key to Instagram Success: Creating Amazing Visual Content

-All of these tactics will help you grow your Instagram following, but none of them will work without one essential ingredient: great content that shares your brand’s story, personality, and vision.
+All of these tactics will help you grow your Instagram following.
+However, none of them will work without one essential ingredient: great content that shares your brand’s story, personality, and vision.
 Ask yourself:

 - What do I want people to know about my company or brand?

-- What is my brand’s personality?
+- What’s my brand’s personality?
 What are our voice and tone?
 Are we funny?
 Playful?
 Business professional?

-Finally, once you’ve answered these two questions, you need to figure out what resources you have to create visually compelling content.
-The most successful brands on Instagram grow their following by sharing high-quality, high definition images and videos with their audience, which could cost hundreds, if not thousands of dollars to create.
+Finally, once you’ve answered these questions, ask yourself what resources you have to create visually compelling content.
+The most successful brands on Instagram grow their following by sharing high-quality, high definition images and videos with their audience.
+That can cost hundreds, if not thousands of dollars to create.

 - Create Instagram graphics using Canva.
 Canva is a free graphics design tool that offers photo editing tools, millions of high-quality stock images (that only cost $1!), thousands of layouts to easily design social media graphics, and tons more!
 Best of all, Canva offers free tutorials that’ll show you how to make your Canva images really stand out.